IHACRU/suppress-for-release/README.md

+# Publications and Presentations

--  slides for [USING REPRODUCIBLE DATA VISUALIZATIONS TO AUGMENT DECISION-MAKING DURING SUPPRESSION OF SMALL COUNTS](https://raw.githack.com/IHACRU/suppress-for-release/master/libs/materials/koval-2020-suppress-for-release.pdf) - talk at the 2020 Conference of the International Population Data Linkkage Network, Adelaide, Australia (virtual)
+- Koval, A., Smolina, K., & Leamon, A. (2020).
+Using Reproducible Data Visualizations to Augment Decision-Making During Suppression of Small Counts.
+International Journal of Population Data Science, 5(5). ( talk at the 2020 Conference of the International Population Data Linkkage Network, Adelaide, Australia (virtual) [slides](https://raw.githack.com/IHACRU/suppress-for-release/master/libs/materials/koval-2020-suppress-for-release.pdf))

+- Koval, A., Leamon, A., Smolina, K. (2019) Suppressing Small Counts for Public Release: Applications of Reproducible Analytics in Chronic Disease Surveillance.
+Poster presented at the annual conference of the Canadian Association for Health Services and Policy Research, Halifax, NS. ([link](http://andriy.rbind.io/publication/koval-2019-suppress-for-release/))

+- Koval, A., Leamon, A., (2018) Constructing Workflows for Reproducible Analytics: Suppressing small counts for provincial chronic disease dashboard.
+Invited talk at the colloquium series by the Institute on Aging and Lifelong Health, Victoria, BC. ([link](https://drive.google.com/file/d/189-CqQO_MklrEBtowV4GfjQV_emvDkME/view))

 # suppress-for-release